hyperion-rt/hyperion/docs/advanced/indepth_amr.rst

 AMR Grids
 =========

-AMR grids are specified by nested objects in the Python, with a layout described in :ref:`model`.
+AMR grids are specified by nested objects in the Python, with a layout described in :doc:`../setup/setup_grid`.
 These objects can be built in several ways:

 Programmatically
 ================